FAQ of Parliament Support Project (PSP)

 What is Parliament Support Project PSP?

-Parliament Support Project (PSP) has been providing technical support to the Federal Parliament (FP), the Provincial Assemblies (PAs), parliamentary committees, members of parliament (MPs), and the parliament secretariats to strengthen their parliamentary functions since 2015.
-The project supports core parliamentary functions including evidence-based lawmaking through bill review, scrutiny and assessment; evidence-based oversight; outreach; openness; parliamentary research and studies; and promotion of Gnder and Social Inclusion (GESI) and human rights.
-This apart, the project has been providing support to enhance the capacities of women MPs and MPs from the marginalized groups for their effective roles in the parliament.
-The project has been engaged with women, youth, sexual and gender minority groups (LGBTIQ) and persons with disabilities to raise their concerns in the parliament.
-Promotion of human rights, anti-corruption, good governance and accountability, environment protection, and sustainable development goals (SDGs) are other key focused areas of the project.
-It also facilitates engagement of CSOs in lawmaking and oversight functions.
+Since its inception in 2015, the Parliament Support Project (PSP) has been providing technical support to enhance the capabilities of the Federal Parliament (FP), all seven Provincial Assemblies (PAs), members of parliament (MPs), parliamentary committees, and their secretariats.
+In its current phase (2023-2027), PSP is strengthening key parliamentary functions, including evidence-based lawmaking through comprehensive bill review and post-legislative scrutiny, evidence-based oversight, parliamentary outreach and openness.
+The project focuses advancing parliamentary research and promoting Gender Equality and Social Inclusion (GESI) and human rights.
+It also supports the parliaments in strengthening the capacities of women MPs and MPs from marginalized groups for their effective parliamentary roles.
+Additionally, PSP is actively engaged with women, youth, sexual and gender minorities (LGBTIQ+), and persons with disabilities to voice their concerns in parliamentary discourse.
+It also facilitates the engagement of civil society organizations (CSOs) with parliaments for evidence-based lawmaking and oversight functions.

 Who funded this project?

-This project is funded by the Royal Norwegian Embassy and UNDP.
+This project is funded by the Government of Norway and UNDP Nepal.

 Where does it work?